 New to addiction treatment?
 Clinic programmes and options for private addiction help can be confusing.
-It's easy to end up paying too much for a treatment clinic that underdelivers.
+Thousands blindly walk into addiction treatment in expensive rehab centres and find that the reality doesn't meet expectations.

 Detox, Rehab, Or Both?